Internet entrepreneurs back Chinese Tesla rival NextEV

 Among NextEV's hires are Danilo Teobaldi, the former chief of vehicle concepts at Italdesign Giugiaro; Juho Suh, a former senior designer at BMW, and John Thomas, a former senior program director at Tesla, according to their Linkedin profiles.

-Thomas, who also worked as an engineer at Ford and General Motors Co (GM.N), helped lead the development in 2006-2008 of the Tesla Model S.
+Thomas, who also worked as an engineer at Ford and General Motors Co, helped lead the development in 2006-2008 of the Tesla Model S.